Time: 5:30 PM PT/8:30 PM ET

-That's how close the And to think they were predicted to finish fifth in the conference.are.
+That's how close the California Golden Bears are.
 That's how well they've played all season.
+And to think they were predicted to finish fifth in the conference.

 And for sure, they aren't the flashiest team.
 They don't do anything outstanding; they hit well, they dig well, they block well, they pass well, but they don't jump out at you on paper.